 Food in Slovakia

 In the old times, Slovaks used to eat potatoes and cabbage, as well as legumes, which are less frequently on the menus of Slovak restaurants today.
 Even more scarce are buckwheat, millet, and rutabagas.
 Sheep milk and lamb meat, as well as various kinds of game, were also much more common in the past.

 Fish might not be the first thing that comes in mind in connection with Slovak cuisine, but Minárik notes that there has been a tradition of fresh-water-fish-breeding in Slovakia, and these are now part of his meals as well.
 Mascalonge is one typical Slovak fish, but there are also places breeding rainbow trout or salmon trout.

-Slovak like French
+Slovak and French cuisines

 Perhaps surprisingly (at least for the French), chefs and gourmets agree that Slovak cuisine may be compared to French.

 “The French cuisine uses a lot of meat, but is able to combine it excellently with proper side-dishes,” Jindrová said, adding that one thing that French and Slovak cuisine have in common are legumes.